mrj0nesmtl/loftsdesarts/docs/project-management/session-6/session-6-kickoff-narrative.md

 - A real-time messaging system between residents and management
 - Package tracking interfaces for residents to monitor deliveries
 - A searchable knowledge base of building information
+- An enhanced inquiry management system with improved response workflows
+- A newsletter system for building-wide communications

 ## Timeline and Milestones